EleutherAI/openwebtext2/README.md

 ### Raw Scrapes
 Only deduplicated by URL.

-Contains 69,547,149 documents for a total of ??gb uncompressed text.
+Contains 69,547,149 documents for a total of 193.89gb uncompressed text.
-openwebtext2_raw.tar (??gb compressed including text and metadata) **currently uploading**
+openwebtext2_raw.tar (79gb compressed including text and metadata) **currently uploading**

 ## Background